 At high cadmium intakes, cadmium is toxic to humans.
 But the amount of cadmium in the diet of the average New Zealander is within World Health Organization guidelines – and well below levels that affect human health.

-- Plants take up cadmium from the soil which means it can enter the human food chain, either through eating plants or food made from plants, or from eating farmed animals who have grazed on the pastures and plants.
+- Plants take up cadmium from the soil.
+This means it can enter the human food chain through eating plants or food made from plants, or from eating animals which have eaten plants.

-- Cadmium accumulates in the kidneys of animals.
-Consequently, the sale of offal from animals older than 30 months is prohibited.
+- Cadmium builds up in the kidneys of animals.
+To prevent this entering the human food chain, offal from animals older than 30 months cannot be sold.

 - Naturally high levels of cadmium are also found in some shellfish and crustaceans.